topherreynoso/plangrade-docs/source/index.md

 ### Optional

 You may optionally include a valid `email` address and/or an SMS enabled `phone` number (10 numbers only).
 This enables plangrade to send the participant electronic authorizations and notices.
-Additionally, a `street2` may also be included, if necessary.
+Additionally, a `street2` may be included, if necessary.

 <aside class="notice">
 This endpoint requires an OAuth access token.